rod-trent/Copilot-for-Security/Prompts/Promptbooks/Phishing_Campaign.md

 3. **Check sender reputation**:
    ```
-   Cross-reference the senders of the last 50 external emails with a database of known phishing attackers.
+   Cross-reference the senders of the last 50 external emails with known phishing attackers.
    ```

 4. **Attachment analysis**: